Wildlife

 1. Outdoor cats, which account for almost 75% of all bird deaths.

-To eliminate this problem, keep your cats inside or on a leash if it is left outside.
+To eliminate this problem, please keep your cats inside or on a leash if it is left outside.

-To eliminate this problem, keep your cats inside or on a leash if it is left outside.
+To eliminate this problem, please keep your cats inside or on a leash if it is left outside.

 2. Window Strikes.